luigiquiros/inventa/README.md

 conda activate inventa
 ```

-If you need to update the environment run, make sure to run the following to keep the depencies versions
+If you need to update the environment run:
+[make sure to run the following to keep the depencies versions]
 ```
 conda env update --file environment.yml
 ```

-If you have an error, try installing `scikit-bio` from `conda-forge` before installing the package with pip:
+If you have an error, try installing `scikit-bio` from `conda-forge` before installing create the environment:
 ```
-conda install -c conda-forge scikit-bio pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ memo-ms
+conda install -c conda-forge scikit-bio
 ```

+### Checking the necessary inputs!
 ### The format for imput tables is critical! please read carefully the following lines to asure you have the right format
 #### Metadata table format
 Use the format of the metadata tables specified: